uptime-com/uptime-private-location/README.md

 - Running Virus/Malware checks in a private location is no longer supported.
 This check does not require any access to internal resources, so there is no benefit from running it from a private location.

+### Using a Proxy Server

+To connect to a proxy server, make sure that the proxy is configured in the Docker client as described in the [Official Docker Guide](https://docs.docker.com/network/proxy/).
+Once configured, confirm that the container can access `internal.uptime.com:443` as well as `https://sqs.us-east-2.amazonaws.com/`

 ## Usage Commands (via CLI)